How to Clean a Coffee Maker: Essential Tips: Complete Guide with Expert Tips

 • Empty and rinse the brew basket.

 • Mix the cleaning product with warm water in the ratio indicated on the package.
 For Urnex coffee maker cleaner, use one packet to 32 fluid ounces of water.
-Use warm water to accelerate the dissolution, and because warm water works better for cleaning.
+Warm water accelerates dissolution and enhances cleaning effectiveness.

-• Pour the cleaning solution in the reservoir and place your carafe on the hot plate as you would do when you brew coffee.
+• Pour the cleaning solution into the reservoir and place your carafe on the hot plate as you would when brewing coffee.

 • Start a brew cycle, and you will observe the cleaning solution coming out dirty in your carafe.